 - Deduplicating contacts, companies, deals, or tickets by record ID

-- Usertoken: we first look at the contact's usertoken to see if it should be merged with an existing contact.
-The usertoken is the cookie that HubSpot stores in the visitor's browser when they visit your page with HubSpot tracking code on it.
+When a new contact is added to HubSpot through a form submission, HubSpot first looks at a contact's usertoken to see if it should be merged with an existing contact.
+The usertoken is the hubspotutk cookie that HubSpot stores in a visitor's browser when they view a page that includes your HubSpot tracking code.

-- Example: if someone fills out a form on one web browser (let's say Google Chrome) then someone else fills out a form using that same browser on the same computer, the contacts will be merged together.
-The second form submission will overwrite the information on the first submission because they have the same usertoken (cookie) stored in their browser.
-(This will happen only if the second form submission email doesn't already exist in HubSpot - if the second form submission email address DOES already exist as a contact in HubSpot, that matching record will be updated with the new values from the form.
-However, the analytics data from the second form submission will attach to the first form submission's contact record.)
+If a visitor submits a form on one web browser, then another visitor submits a form using the same browser on the same computer, these contacts will be merged together.
+The information from the second form submission will overwrite the information from the first submission because they have the same cookie stored in their browser.
+This will happen only if the email address from the second submission doesn't already exist as a contact in HubSpot.

-- Email address: HubSpot will look for a matching email address.
+When a new contact is added through import, form submission, or API, HubSpot will look for a matching value in the Email property.
 If a contact exists with the same email address as the one being added, the new contact information will be added to the existing contact record.

-- Example: if you import a list of contacts that includes email addresses already associated with existing contacts in HubSpot, the imported information will merge with the existing contact record.
-The imported property values will overwrite existing values.
+For example, if you import a list of contacts that includes any email addresses already associated with existing contacts in HubSpot, the imported information will be added to the existing contact record.

 When a new company is added through import, HubSpot looks at the Company domain name property value to deduplicate companies.
 If a company with the same company domain name already exists in your account, the new company information will be added to the existing company record.

 If you do not include this property in your import, each row of your import file will be imported as a new company record.

 Please note: companies added through API will not be deduplicated by the Company domain name property.